jochenjonc/blog-component-state/README.md

 }
 ```

-Let's take a closer look at EventEmitter interface:
+Let's take a closer look at the EventEmitter interface:
 `EventEmitter<T extends any> extends Subject<T>`
 And `Subject` looks like this:
 `Subject<T> extends Observable<T> implements SubscriptionLike`